 Types of grains

 White seeds are the most common form of quinoa and can be purchased in most grocery stores.
-This type of the seed tends to be less crunchy than the other types of quinoa available and is a good option for serving as a side dish.
+This type of seed tends to be less crunchy than the other types of quinoa available and is a good option for serving as a side dish.

-It is different from the red and white versions of this health food.
+It is different from the red and white versions of this healthy food.
 It has a crunchier texture and a strong flavor to it.
 It has a higher fiber content than white quinoa and is distinctly different in taste.
 The seeds will not lose its dark color when cooked, so cooks should take this into consideration when deciding which version of grains to include in their food.
-It could be a high contrast to other less colorful food on the plate or it could overshadow other vibrant colors.
+It could be high contrast to other less colorful food on the plate or it could overshadow other vibrant colors.

 Which grains are best for cooking?